 - A fastball at 97-100% velocity may be thrown when the pitcher is ahead in the count.

-The Change Up Should Be Used To Destroy A Hitter’s Rhythm
+This Should Be Used To Destroy A Hitter’s Rhythm

-The pitch should achieve a 10% velocity decrease, while having the hitter swing at the same arm action and release as the fastball.
+The pitch should achieve a 10% velocity decrease while having the hitter swing at the same arm action and release as the fastball.
 Pitchers desire that the ball be hit on a place on the bat other than the “sweet spot”.
 If the pitcher can throw a change up that appears to be a fastball, have the hitter swing and hit the ball for a slow grounder, the pitcher has done all that he can.

-Another factor that bears on what to teach a young player is that ASMI (American Sports Medicine Institute) research regarding pitches shows that the change up produces less stress at the elbow and shoulder than the fastball, curveball and slider.
+Another factor that bears on what to teach a young player is that ASMI (American Sports Medicine Institute) research regarding pitches shows that the change up produces less stress at the elbow and shoulder than the fastball, curveball, and slider.
 For this reason alone the change up should be the second pitch taught to the youth pitcher.

 While the change up should not replace the fastball as the pitcher’s primary pitch, for reasons of anatomical development of the pitcher and the resultant arm strength, it should in time become the youngster’s second pitch.

-ASMI/ABF research shows that an average youth pitcher, ages 9 to 14, will pitch 370 game pitches during a spring season.
+ASMI/ABF research shows that an average youth pitcher, ages 9 to 14, will pitch 370 game pitches during the spring season.
 The average amount of pitches per hitter is five.
 This means that the pitcher will face 74 hitters during the season.